makew0rld/gemget/README.md

 gemget [option]...
 URL...

 Usage of gemget:
   -e, --add-extension      Add .gmi extensions to gemini files that don't have it, like directories.
   -d, --directory string   The directory where downloads go (default ".")
-      --follow             Follow redirects, up to 5. (default true) --insecure           Skip checking the cert
+  -i, --insecure           Skip checking the cert
   -o, --output string      Output file, for when there is only one URL.
-                           '-' means stdout.
+                           '-' means stdout and implies --quiet.
   -q, --quiet              No output except for errors.
-      --skip               Move to the next URL when one fails. (default true)
+  -r, --redirects uint     How many redirects to follow before erroring out. (default 5) -s, --skip               Move to the next URL when one fails.
 ```

 # Installation